netlify/labs/features/api-authentication/documentation/README.md

 ![View of the generated token in the site dashboard](../../../media/api-authentication/onegraph-token.png)

 This environment variable is used to query available tokens inside your builds and functions.
 You don't need to use it directly, and can instead use the wrapper library.
-Refer to the [Examples](#examples) section to learn more about using the generated tokens.
+Refer to the [Samples](#samples) section to learn more about using the generated tokens.

 Authentication tokens are specific for each individual site, so if you enable one of the API providers for a site, the token will not be re-usable on other sites in your team.
 You need to authenticate with the same provider again if you would like to use it on a different site.